rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 ## 6.21.3 General rule

-<a name="6.21.3.1">6.21.3.1</a> Record the number of units and the type of unit of which a manifestation is composed.
+<a name="6.21.3.1">6.21.3.1</a> Record extent by giving the number of units and the type of unit.
+For the type of unit, use a term from the format-specific instructions below or select an appropriate term from the [RDA Value Vocabularies: RDA Carrier Extent Unit](http://www.rdaregistry.info/termList/RDACarrierEU/){:target="_blank"} or [RDA Value Vocabularies: RDA Carrier Type](http://www.rdaregistry.info/termList/RDACarrierType/){:target="_blank"}.
+Record the term in singular or plural, as applicable.

 ## 6.21.4 Extent of manifestations of text